 Understanding your upfront closing costs

 A home appraisal determines your loan-to-value (LTV) ratio to figure out how much you can borrow.
-This fee varies depending on if you need a full appraisal, a drive-by appraisal as a less-thorough version, a desk appraisal where the lender uses existing data, or an Automated Valuation Model (AVM) that’s a statistical determination of home value.
-Appraisal fees can vary depending on the location, property and type of appraisal.
+This fee varies depending on if you need a full appraisal, a drive-by appraisal, a desk appraisal where the lender uses existing data, or an automated valuation model (AVM) that’s a statistical determination of home value.
+Appraisal fees can vary depending on the location, property, and type of appraisal.

 Some lenders may charge you a fee to apply for a home equity loan, also known as an origination fee.
-Some will charge you a flat dollar amount upfront or a percentage of the loan amount and roll it into the cost of the loan thus increasing the APR.
-The fees typically range from $1,000 to $3,000 or 1-3% of the loan amount.2 Some lenders may charge an application fee in addition to or instead of an origination fee, but you will pay zero origination fees on home equity loans with Discover.
+Some will charge you a flat dollar amount upfront or a percentage of the loan amount and roll it into the cost of the loan thus increasing the annual percentage rate (APR).

 Lenders check your creditworthiness using credit reporting companies.
 Looking at your credit history and score will determine if you qualify for a home equity loan and for how much.
-This fee is usually around $30 to $50.1
+The credit report fee is usually around $30 to $50.